bwogit/CI_PP4_Caiman_Cove/README.md

 - Acceptance Criteria
  - The menu section of the website is easily accessible from the navbar.
- - I can view the menu items categorized into starters, main courses, desserts, and drinks.
+ - I can view the menu items categorized into starters, main courses, desserts, non alcohlic, coctails, beers and rhums.
  - Each menu item displays its name, description, price, and availability status.
  - I can navigate between different menu categories.